2024–25 Premier Volleyball League season

-The 2024 Premier Volleyball League (PVL) season was the seventh (Note: The 2024 season is considered as the eight season of the PVL by its organizers.
+The 2024–25 Premier Volleyball League (PVL) season was the eighth (Note: The 2024 season is considered as the eighth season of the PVL by its organizers.
 This is despite the prior iteration, the 2023 season considered as the sixth.) season of the Premier Volleyball League.
-The season began on February 20, 2024 with the beginning of the 2024 All-Filipino Conference and ended on September 12, 2024 with the conclusion of the 2024 Invitational Conference.
+The season began on February 20, 2024 with the beginning of the 2024 All-Filipino Conference and ended on April 12, 2025 with the start of the 2024–25 All-Filipino Conference.
+This season featured the inaugural Premier Volleyball League draft, which is held mid-season after the 2024 All-Filipino Conference.
+For the first time, the league sent its top teams to compete in the AVC Women's Volleyball Champions League after previous attempts fell through.